 Legal representation in criminal cases

-There are two types of criminal offence; a summary offence, which can be tried by a District Court judge sitting without a jury, and an indictable offence, which is tried by a Circuit or High Court judge sitting with a jury.
+- An indictable offence, which is tried by a Circuit or High Court judge sitting with a jury

 If you have been charged with an indictable offence, you will normally be represented by a solicitor and a barrister (counsel).
 Usually, you will be represented by a solicitor, a junior counsel and a senior counsel.

 The main duty of the defence counsel to you is to defend you whether or not they think or believe you are guilty.
 If you are the accused in a criminal trial, your defence counsel must behave according to the following rules:

 - The defence counsel must always give a criminal case priority over all other matters.